-Consistent with Rule 206-4(3) under the Advisers Act, Marcellus pays referral fees to independent persons or firms who solicit potential clients for Marcellus ("Solicitors").
-Under these arrangements, Marcellus pays the Solicitors a portion of the management fees received by Marcellus for clients who engage Marcellus based on the Solicitors' recommendations.
-Whenever a Solicitor refers a prospective client, Marcellus requires the Solicitor to provide the prospective client with a copy of this Brochure and a separate disclosure statement that discloses the arrangement with the Solicitor, including the referral fee.
+Consistent with Rule 206(4)-1 under the Advisers Act, Marcellus pays referral fees to independent persons or firms who refer potential clients to Marcellus ("Promoters").
+Under these arrangements, Marcellus compensates the Promoters by paying a portion of the management fees received by Marcellus for clients who engage Marcellus based on the Promoters' recommendations or by providing discounts on the investment advisory services fee charged to the Promoter.
+Whenever a Promoter refers a prospective client, Marcellus requires the Promoter to provide the prospective client with a copy of this Brochure and a separate disclosure statement that discloses whether or not the Promoter is a client of the Adviser; the compensation arrangement with the Solicitor, including the referral fee; and any material conflicts of interest resulting from the relationship between the Promoter and the Adviser.